TheMindset/Intro_to_graphQL/README.md

-# pets_gql
+# Intro to Graphql

-An example repo for backend module 4 graphql lesson.
+This example repo for a backend Express App.
+I this [walkthrough](https://backend.turing.io/module4/lessons/pets_gql_walkthrough) for learn how to use GraphQL.

 ## Getting Started

-* Clone the repo and navigate to the project directory

-* Create the database

 ```
 psql